 Your child’s surgeon may come meet with you and your child shortly before surgery.
 Be sure to ask any questions you have.

 The anesthesiologist will also meet with you.
 This is a doctor with training to give anesthesia.
 There are different types of anesthesia, but your child will likely receive general anesthesia.
-This medication causes your child to fall asleep and not feel pain during surgery.
+This medicine causes your child to fall asleep and not feel pain during surgery.

 Anesthesia may be started in a room called an induction room.
 Or, it may be started in the operating room.
 It can be given in gas form and breathed in through a mask, in liquid form through an intravenous (IV) line, or both.